-- Our prospects are dependent on the success of Tonmya TM and progressing our pipeline through development stages.
-To the extent regulatory approval of Tonmya is delayed or not granted or, if approved, Tonmya is not commercially successful, our business, financial condition and results of operations may be materially adversely affected and the price of our common stock may decline. - The commercial success and market acceptance of our products, including the coverage of our products by payors and pharmacy benefit managers; our ability to successfully develop and execute our sales, marketing and non-personal and digital promotion strategies, including developing and maintaining relationships with customers, physicians, payors and other constituencies, the entry of other products competitive with our commercial products; - Our ability to successfully execute business development, strategic partnerships, and investment opportunities to build and grow for the future; - Our ability to achieve the expected financial performance from our marketed products Tosymra® and Zembrace® Symtouch® which we recently acquired from Upsher Smith Laboratories, as well as delays, challenges and expenses, and unexpected costs associated with integrating and operating this new commercial business; - The ability of our third-party manufactures to manufacture adequate quantities of commercially saleable inventory and active pharmaceutical ingredients for each of our products, and our ability to maintain our supply chain, which relies on single-source suppliers; - Our ability to raise additional capital or refinance or pay-off our debt, if necessary; - The timing and results of any future research and development efforts including potential clinical studies relating to any future product candidates; - Our common stock maintaining compliance with Nasdaq's minimum closing bid requirement of at least \$1.00 per share.
+- Our prospects are dependent on the success of TNX 102-SL for the management of Fibromyalgia ("FM") and progressing our pipeline through development stages.
+To the extent regulatory approval of TNX-102 SL is delayed or not granted or, if approved, TNX-102 SL is not commercially successful, our business, financial condition and results of operations may be materially adversely affected and the price of our common stock may decline. - The commercial success and market acceptance of our products, including the coverage of our products by payors and pharmacy benefit managers; our ability to successfully develop and execute our sales, marketing and non-personal and digital promotion strategies, including developing and maintaining relationships with customers, physicians, payors and other constituencies, the entry of other products competitive with our commercial products; - Our ability to successfully execute business development, strategic partnerships, and investment opportunities to build and grow for the future; - Our ability to achieve the expected financial performance from our marketed products Tosymra® and Zembrace® Symtouch®, as well as delays, challenges and expenses, and unexpected costs associated with integrating and operating this commercial business; - The ability of our third-party manufacturers to manufacture adequate quantities of commercially saleable inventory and active pharmaceutical ingredients for each of our products, and our ability to maintain our supply chain; - Our ability to raise additional capital, if necessary;

+- The timing and results of any future research and development efforts including potential clinical studies relating to any future product candidates; - Our common stock maintaining compliance with Nasdaq's minimum closing bid requirement of at least \$1.00 per share.